A topic from the subject of Analytical Chemistry in Chemistry.

 Step 2: Procedure

-1. Accurately measure 25 mL of the unknown acid solution into a volumetric flask.
+2. Accurately measure 25.00 mL of the unknown acid solution using a pipette and transfer it to an Erlenmeyer flask.

-5. Record the volume of base solution used.
+11. Calculate the average volume of base solution used.

-• Accurate measurement: Using calibrated glassware ensures precise readings.
+• Accurate measurement: Using calibrated glassware (pipette and burette) ensures precise readings.
+Record all readings to the nearest 0.01 mL.

-• Equivalence point: The point at which the number of moles of acid equals the number of moles of base, indicated by the color change of the indicator.
+• Equivalence point: The point at which the number of moles of acid equals the number of moles of base, indicated by the persistent color change of the indicator (faint pink with phenolphthalein).

 Significance

-• This experiment allows for the determination of the unknown acid concentration using a known base solution.
+• This experiment allows for the precise determination of the unknown acid concentration using a known base solution through volumetric analysis.

-• It demonstrates the principles of quantitative analysis and titration techniques.
+• It demonstrates the fundamental principles of quantitative analysis and acid-base titration techniques.

-• It provides a practical application of stoichiometry and chemical equations.
+• It provides a practical application of stoichiometry, molarity calculations, and the concept of equivalence points.

 Share on: